AdamIlnicki24/AdamIlnicki24/README.md

   Fully optimized for smartphones and tablets, so you can manage your XI on the go.

 - **Image Optimization & Performance**
   All images in Clasicos are optimized and converted to WebP, and served via Next.js’s built-in `Image` component to maximize performance and loading speed on all devices.
+The site achieves a 98/100 performance, 100/100 accessibility, 100/100 best practices, and 100/100 SEO score on Google PageSpeed     Insights

 ## Tech Stack & Design